-If you're having problems with lag in online games - other players appearing, disappearing and jumping around - it could be that your ping is too high.
+If you're having problems with lag when playing games online - other players appearing, disappearing and jumping around - it could be that your ping is too high.
 Ping is a measure of your connection speed or, more specifically, the latency of the connection.

 Here we'll explain ping in more depth, including how to measure it and how to lower your ping and improve lag in online games.

 What is ping?

 Many people assume that a fast, responsive internet connection relies solely on a good download and upload speed, but there’s more to it than that.
 There's also ping, which is essentially a reaction time.
 If you have a ping of 98ms (milliseconds) that's the time it has taken for your computer to respond to a request by another computer.

 Clearly, you want as low a ping time as possible.
 Many online games show your ping time along with the ping of other players or servers.
 If your ping is around 150 (or more), you will almost certainly have problems playing the game due to the delay.

 Ping doesn't just affect games, but a long ping time is very noticeable when timing is crucial.
 That's why a low ping is so important in games, especially where your position and response time (think first-person shooters or racing games) are everything.

 How to measure ping speed

 You can test the latency of your internet connection by using Speedtest.net, the most popular online speed test.
 (Fun fact: Speedtest was even featured in one of the Iron Man films.)
 Anything below a ping of 20ms is considered to be great, while anything over 150ms could result in noticeable lag.